CBIIT/crdc-datahub-cli-uploader/README.md

 Different Data Commons may have different column names, but they all contain the same information.

-You can put a manifest in the same folder with the files, or you can put it in a separate folder.
+You can put a manifest in the same folder with the data files, or you can put it in a separate folder.

 ### Prepare configuration file
 - Make a copy of the example config file: “crdc-datahub-cli-uploader/configs/uploader-file-config.example.yml”, give it an appropriate name, in this document we name it “file-upload.yml”